chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 Description of the Case
 -----------------------

 This example simulates a rolling regime in a small scale rotating drum.
 First, we use Lethe-DEM to fill the bed with 20000 particles.
 We enable check-pointing in order to write the DEM checkpoint files for the packing which then will be used as the starting point of the DEM simulation of the rotating drum.
-The solver ``dem`` is used to simulate the behaviour of dry granular flow within the rotating drum.
+The solver ``lethe-particles`` is used to simulate the behaviour of dry granular flow within the rotating drum.

 --------------